concord-consortium/collaborative-learning/docs/mst-detached-error.md

 This is one case that can cause these MST detached or destroyed object warnings.

-Because MobX React components are reactions, they will trigger computed value checks for any computed value they access whenever one of these observed computed values changes.
+Because MobX React `observer` components use reactions under-the-hood, they will trigger computed value checks for any computed value they access whenever one of these observed computed values changes.
 This is done by MobX to see if the reaction should be run again.
 So let’s say you have a component rendering an item in a MST list and it uses a computed value from the item.
 This computed value accesses some global observable object to get some extra info about the item.

 ```js
 const descriptions = observable({